 3. Book a separate ticket

-If your guitar is expensive (or fragile), consider buying it a seat of its own.
+If your guitar is expensive (or fragile), consider buying it a seat of its own (much like how you would do if you were flying with ashes, for example).
 Many professional musicians purchase a separate ticket for their instrument.
 Although expensive, a separate seat provides the ultimate in protection when flying with a guitar because it never leaves your sight and can’t be crushed by other baggage.

 4. Board early